Guide to Narcissistic Victim Syndrome

 Despite being in a relationship with the narcissist, victims may feel profoundly lonely, as the narcissist is often incapable of providing genuine emotional support, understanding, or empathy.

-They also end up feeling lonely and living in their heads due to the abuse, and isolation as well as having to deal with cognitive dissonance.
+You will end up feeling lonely and living in your head due to the abuse, and isolation, as well as having to deal with cognitive dissonance.

 Due to the manipulative tactics used by the narcissist, victims may question their own experiences and memories, wondering if the abuse was real or if they are overreacting.

-After the abuse during the phase when the narcissist is apologizing and offering “love and attention” the victim will often make excuses for the abuse often blaming themselves and underplaying what took place.
+After the abuse, during the phase when the narcissist is apologizing and offering “love and attention,” you will often make excuses for the abuse, often blaming yourself and underplaying what took place.

 7. Trouble Making Decisions